omseeth/omseeth.github.io/_posts/2024-11-23-Explaining_BERT.md

 Pepa Atanasova, Jakob Grue Simonsen, Christina Lioma, and Isabelle Augenstein.
 2020.
 A diagnostic study of explainability techniques for text classification.
 In *Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)*, pages 3256–3274, Online.
 Association for Computational Linguistics.

+Marco Tulio Ribeiro, Sameer Singh, and Carlos Guestrin.
+2016. "why should i trust you?": Explain- ing the predictions of any classifier.
+In *Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*, KDD ’16, page 1135–1144, New York, NY, USA.
+Association for Computing Machinery.

 Sarthak Roy, Ashish Harshvardhan, Animesh Mukherjee, and Punyajoy Saha.
 2023.
 Probing LLMs for hate speech detection: strengths and vulnerabilities.
 In *Findings of the Association for Computational Linguistics: EMNLP 2023*, pages 6116–6128, Singapore.
 Association for Computational Linguistics.

+Karen Simonyan, Andrea Vedaldi, and Andrew Zisserman.
+2013.
+Deep inside convolutional networks:
+Visualising image classification models and saliency maps. *CoRR*, abs/1312.6034.

 The **Jupyter notebook** for this project can be found here: [https://github.com/omseeth/explaining_BERT_with_LIME_Saliency](https://github.com/omseeth/explaining_BERT_with_LIME_Saliency)